telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 The symptoms of this problem are:

--   Orion Context Broker send empty responses to REST requests (e.g. with curl the message is typically "empty response from server").
+-   Orion Context Broker sends empty responses to REST requests (e.g. with curl the message is typically "empty response from server").
-    Note that it could happen that request on some URLs work normally (e.g. /version) while in others the symptom appears.
+    Note that it could happen that requests on some URLs work normally (e.g. /version) while in others the symptom appears.
--   The MD5SUM of /usr/bin/contextBroker binary (that can be get with "md5sum /usr/bin/contextBroker" is not the right one (check list for particular versions at the end of this section).
+-   The MD5SUM of /usr/bin/contextBroker binary (that can be obtained with "md5sum /usr/bin/contextBroker" is not the right one (check list for particular versions at the end of this section).
 -   The prelink package is installed (this can be checked running the